 Each day you are presented with one island in the morning, with its 2-3 mile hike and again another island in the afternoon with its 2-3 mile hike.
 They provide snorkeling opportunities off the boat or from a glass-bottom boat, where you can snorkel with sea lions or, if you are lucky, see native penguins swimming below the surface.

-A trip to the Galapagos islands is definitely a unique experience and certainly an adventure, but may not be as leisurely a trip as some travelers may be anticipating.
+A Galapagos vacation is definitely a unique experience and certainly an adventure, but may not be as leisurely a trip as some travelers may be anticipating.